remingu/napalm-gaia/README.md

 ## install

-we're preparing pypi deployment at the moment, meanwhile you can install testpackages via easy_install.
+we're preparing pypi deployment at the moment, meanwhile you can install testpackages via easy_install/pip.

 ## documentation